Firearm Owners Protection Act: Ban on new automatic firearms

 If ATF denies an application, it must refund the tax.
 Gun owners must keep approved applications as evidence of registration of the firearms and make them available for inspection by ATF officers.

+On August 21, 2024, District Judge John W. Broomes, citing New York State Rifle & Pistol Association, Inc. v.
+Bruen, threw out charges against a Kansas man for illegal machine gun possession as unconstitutional under the Second Amendment.

 "Safe passage" provision

-One of the law's provisions (codified in section 926A of title 18 of the U.S. Code) was that persons traveling from one place to another have a defense for any state firearms offense in a state that has strict gun control laws if the traveler is just passing through (short stops for food and gasoline), provided that the individual is not otherwise prohibited from possession of a firearm, the firearms and ammunition are not readily accessible, that the firearms are unloaded and, in the case of a vehicle without a compartment separate from the driver's compartment, the firearms are located in a locked container other than the glove compartment or console.
+One of the law's provisions (codified in section 926A of Title 18, U.S. Code) federally codifies regulations around the transportation of firearms directly from one state to another, and pre-empts existing state regulations.
+Barring short stops for food and gasoline, persons not otherwise prohibited from possessing firearms may transport them from state to state, provided the firearms are legal in both the state of departure and state of arrival.
+For transportation, the firearms and ammunition must not be readily accessible; the firearms must be unloaded and, in the case of a vehicle without a compartment separate from the driver's compartment, the firearms must be located in a locked container other than the glove compartment or console.

 Whether or not this section protects air travel is disputed.

 Definitions of certain terms in the law include: